 In these cases, Visa Navi Japan can offer you the exact support you want.

-We can check the documents that you prepared, help you get the necessary information from the embassy, and can also both prepare the documents and take the application form to the immigration office for you as Visa Navi Japan is a nationally licensed immigration lawyer ( gyoseishoshi ).
+We can check the documents that you prepared and can also both prepare the documents and take the application form to the immigration office for you as Visa Navi Japan is a nationally licensed immigration lawyer ( gyoseishoshi ).

-If you want to make an inquiry about getting divorce in Japan and how to stay in Japan after divorce, please fill out the form on the Contact us page and send it to us.
+If you want to make an inquiry about how to stay in Japan after divorce, please fill out the form on the Contact us page and send it to us.
 We will get back to you in a few days.

 Visa Navi Japan